-Students shall not possess, use or transmit tobacco products on school grounds, at any school function or activity whether on or off school grounds, or on any property within view of the school.
+Students shall not possess, use or transmit tobacco products, as defined in Policy 5512 - Use of Tobacco, on school grounds, at any school function or activity whether on or off school grounds, or on any property within view of the school.
 This includes smokeless tobacco products (snuff and chew, vapor and e-cigarettes) and possessing lighters or matches.